Uber CEO marks his first anniversary with new safety features

 At a press event in New York City on Wednesday, the CEO unveiled new Uber safety features such as Ride Check, a GPS-powered tool that uses a smartphone's sensors to detect an unexpected stop or an impact during a crash.

-If a crash is suspected, a prompt will appear on both rider and driver phones' along to order another ride or use the 9-11 emergency call button.
+If a crash is suspected, a prompt will appear on both rider and driver phones' with safety features like a prompt to order another ride paid for by Uber or use the 9-11 emergency call button.
 Uber made the in-app 9-11 feature available earlier this year to riders but it's now accessible for drivers.

-The company said it plans to expand Ride Check's capabilities, such as flagging when a long, unexpected stop occurs during a trip.
+Ride Check's capabilities are expected to roll out in the coming months.

+"We want to proactively reach out to the rider, check in and make sure they can get help if they need it," said Sachin Kansal, director of safety product at Uber, during the event.

 In addition, Uber is adding a "hands free" feature for drivers so they can accept trips via voice commands.
 Exact pick-up and drop-off locations will also be removed from drivers' trip record history and receipts to protect rider privacy.
 The app is getting better security, too: Riders can now enable two-factor authentication to keep their data extra protected.